quasarframework/quasar/docs/src/pages/icongenie/command-list.md

 ## Profile

 Icon Genie also supports profile files.
-These files are in JSON format and tell Icon Genie how to generate the images and which ones.
-So the `profile` command is a helper to scaffold such types of files.
+These files are in JSON format and tell Icon Genie which images to generate and how to generate them.
+The `profile` command is a helper to scaffold these profiles.
 They are very useful for automation, if needed.

 The generic form of a JSON profile file is: